 Dún Laoghaire

-Dún Laoghaire is a large town with a wide variety of things to see and do.
+Formerly known as Kingstown, Dún Laoghaire is a large town with a wide variety of things to see and do.
 The Harbour offers much to see and the East Pier is a popular walk (it's also possible to walk the West Pier).

 Dún Laoghaire also has a maritime museum, two shopping centres and a variety of shops along its main thoroughfare street Upper and Lower George's Street.